spesml/spesml.github.io/3_Plugin/09_state_machines.md

 ### Untimed
 For untimed streams, there is no concrete notion of time.
-Messages may be sent via a channel at any time.
+Components may send message signals via an untimed channel at any time.
 Untimed components consume and produce messages asynchronously.

 An untimed state machine models the behavior of an untimed component.
-Its transitions may trigger on message signals only.
+Only message signals may trigger its transitions.
 Guards of a transition can reason about the property of an incoming message in reaction to message signals.
 The transition untimed state machine may or may not produce outgoing messages on arbitrary output channels.